Why We Need to Take the "Invisible" Risk of Noise Seriously

 The Bottom Line

-Noise isn't just a nuisance; it’s a health hazard.
+Noise isn't just a nuisance; it’s a health risk.
 Whether it’s internal machinery or environmental noise affecting our neighbours in Crewe, we have a responsibility to manage it properly.

 The Legal Bit: What the Law Says